Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

-These two results tell us that the model spends a significant amount of time moving along relatively flat areas of the loss landscape, which aligns with previous research examining the eigenvalues of the Hessian of the loss \cite{Sagun2016Eigenvalues}.
+\end{corollary} Notice that since small $\lambda(w)$ implies greater local volume, but larger $d_s$ implies that the volume spreads faster over time, large local volumes trap the spread of SGD, slowing it down.
+This aligns with previous research examining the eigenvalues of the Hessian of the loss \citep{Sagun2016Eigenvalues}.
 In the next section we will show that the above result holds experimentally as well as examine other properties of our fractal diffusion theory of SGD.